iPlug2/iPlug2/Examples/IPlugDrumSynth/README.md

 # IPlugDrumSynth
-A basic MPE capable synthesier plug-in with IGraphics GUI
+A drum synthesiser example with multiple output buses.